California Assembly bill in Session 2025-2026.

 Existing law prohibits a person from using a bot, as defined, to mislead another person about the bot’s artificial identity to incentivize the purchase or sale of goods or services, among other things.
 Existing law requires an operator of a companion chatbot, as defined, to provide a disclosure regarding the companion chatbot’s artificial identity if a reasonable person interacting with the companion chatbot would be misled to believe that the person is interacting with a human.
-This bill would prohibit an operator of a customer service chatbot available to a person in this state from representing that a customer service chatbot is a human.
-The bill would also require the operator to provide certain disclosures if a reasonable person interacting with the chatbot would be misled to believe they are interacting with a human.
-The bill would require an operator of a large online business, as specified, to provide consumers with human customer service support and communications within 5 minutes of requesting human customer service.
-The bill would impose certain specific requirements on telephonic customer service platforms and online customer service platforms.
-The bill would require certain operators to offer a telephonic customer service platform and post prescribed contact information on their website.
-The bill would require an operator to establish and maintain a process for complaints regarding the customer’s inability to obtain assistance from a customer service agent.
-The bill would authorize the Attorney General or a district attorney to enforce these provisions, and would make an entity that engages in a pattern or practice of violating these provisions liable for a penalty of up to $10,000.
+This bill would prohibit a large private business, as defined, from representing that a customer service chatbot is a human.
+The bill would also require the large private business to provide certain disclosures if a reasonable person interacting with the chatbot would be misled to believe they are interacting with a human.
+The bill would require a large private business to provide customers with human customer service support and communications within 15 minutes of requesting human customer service.
+The bill would impose certain specific requirements on large private businesses, and would require certain large private businesses to post prescribed contact information on their internet website.
+The bill would authorize a public prosecutor to enforce these provisions, and would make a large private business that violates these provisions liable for a penalty of up to $10,000.
 The bill would authorize the Attorney General to adopt regulations for these purposes, as specified.
-The bill would waive its requirements during a state of emergency or extraordinary circumstances, as specified.
+The bill would waive its requirements due to unforeseen circumstances beyond the reasonable control of a large private business, and would exempt a large private business that provides services subject to, and is in compliance with, a specified public utilities law.
 The bill would define terms for these purposes.

 | Date | Event | Detail |